 Working parties to manage the site take place once a month and most Thursday mornings and more often as jobs require and weather permits.
 Regular maintenance includes coppicing, removing excess elder, strimming, mowing footpaths, pruning, planting, and clearing the ponds and stream.

-An educational field centre has recently been installed to provide shelter and wildlife resources and information for visitors.
-Current projects include increasing the wild flower meadow and the installation of information lecterns at various locations on the reserve.
+An educational field centre has recently been installed to provide shelter, wildlife resources and information for visitors.
+Current projects include extending the wild flower meadow, additional information lecterns and replacement/redesign of the stream walkway.